Jason Deere: Nashville Tribute Band

 In 2005 Deere began a religious musical group called the Nashville Tribute Band with Dan Truman (of the country group Diamond Rio).
 With Deere as the lead songwriter, the band has recorded seven albums including their 2014 release Redeemer: A Nashville Tribute to Jesus Christ debuted in the top 10 on Billboard's Christian Chart.

 Joining Dan are Brad Hull and Tim Gates (of the country group Due West) and Ben Truman and Chad Truman (also known as the Truman Brothers).
-The technical side of the band are shouldered by the talents of live engineer Aaron Kopp and Grammy Award Winner Silvio Richetto as mix engineer.
+The technical side of the band is shouldered by the talents of live engineer Aaron Kopp and Grammy Award Winner Silvio Richetto as mix engineer.
 To date, they have performed over 1,500 shows for audiences in the U.S., Canada, Australia, China and Great Britain.

 Some of the featured singers on their seven albums include Diamond Rio, John Cowan, David Archuleta, Billy Dean, Alex Boye', Nathan Pacheco, Katherine Nelson, David Osmond, & Mindy Gledhill.